 The financial aid office determines the student’s eligibility for a federal work study award based on several criteria presented on the student’s FAFSA application.
 We do not interview students or collect references to determine the student’s hiring qualifications.

-As a FWS Supervisor it’s important for you to know that students with Federal Work Study Awards are not guaranteed automatic job placement, rather, like any part-time employment, jobs are available to which the student worker submits an application.
-The FWS Supervisor makes her own hiring decisions based on the student application and interview.
+As a FWS Supervisor it’s important for you to know that students with Federal Work Study awards are not guaranteed automatic job placement.
+Rather, like any part-time employment, jobs are available to which the student worker submits an application.
+The FWS supervisor makes their own hiring decisions based on the student application and interview.

 Clearly stating your expectations during the interview and hiring process may alleviate work place conflicts and confusion in the long run.
 Departments, both on and off-campus, have the right to use a FWS job application form.
 Some departments on campus already use an application form and find it helpful during the hiring process.